godotengine/godot-docs/classes/class_meshdatatool.rst

 Returns specified edge associated with given face.

-Edge argument must 2 or less because a face only has three edges.
+Edge argument must be either 0, 1, or 2 because a face only has three edges.

 ----